Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Introduction

-\myparagraph{Our Solution: \dataset} While \benchmark provides a high-quality and reliable evaluation resource, its size is insufficient for training robust machine learning models, motivating the need for a larger and high-quality training dataset.
-To solve \emph{Challenge II}, we first aggregated and merged seven publicly available vulnerability datasets and conducted extensive deduplication.
-To ensure data quality at scale, we applied a novel multi-agent LLM-based framework that automatically analyzed and validated each vulnerability–fix pair.
-Specifically, this framework consists of independent agents acting as \emph{Auditor}, \emph{Critic}, and \emph{Consensus}: the \emph{Auditor} reviews the evidence for each fix, the \emph{Critic} challenges and verifies the auditor’s assessment, and the \emph{Consensus} agent synthesizes these judgments to filter out noisy or irrelevant samples.
+\myparagraph{Our Solution: \dataset} While \benchmark provides a high-quality and reliable evaluation resource, its size is insufficient for training robust machine learning models, motivating the need for a larger and higher-quality training dataset.
+To solve \emph{Challenge II}, we merged seven publicly available vulnerability datasets and conducted extensive deduplication.
+To ensure data quality at scale, we applied a novel multi-agent LLM-based pipeline that automatically validated each vulnerability–fix pair.
+This validation ensured the code change was part of a genuine security fix (in line with its commit message and CVE/CWE description) and not unrelated noise (e.g., refactoring or simple bugs).
+Specifically, this pipeline consists of independent agents acting as \emph{Auditor}, \emph{Critic}, and \emph{Consensus}: the \emph{Auditor} reviews the evidence for each fix, the \emph{Critic} challenges and verifies the auditor's assessment, and the \emph{Consensus} agent synthesizes these judgments to filter out noisy samples.
 To prevent data leakage and ensure evaluation integrity, we further removed any overlapping samples between \benchmark and \dataset.
-Through this multi-stage process, the initial set of 305,692 candidate functions was reduced to a final dataset of 35,045 validated vulnerable functions with corresponding fixes suitable for training vulnerability detection models.
-Given the scarcity of critical vulnerabilities in real-world data, we further explore the feasibility of augmenting \dataset with realistic synthesized vulnerabilities generated by the \rvg framework, to assess whether this augmentation improves model performance.
-Notably, there is no duplication between the synthesized vulnerabilities used for augmentation and those in \benchmark, ensuring evaluation integrity.
+Through this multi-stage process, the initial set of 304,726 vulnerability–fix pairs was reduced to a final dataset of 38,548 validated vulnerable functions, which a subsequent manual audit confirmed as 94\% \emph{validity rate} (i.e., the percentage of pairs correctly representing a vulnerability and its corresponding fix) with corresponding fixes suitable for training vulnerability detection models.

-\myparagraph{Evaluation} To assess model generalization, we trained state-of-the-art models on a range of public datasets (including \dataset) and evaluated their performance on our manually verified \benchmark benchmark.
-Notably, there is no data overlap between \benchmark and any training datasets, ensuring the integrity of the evaluation.
-Our results reveal a substantial \emph{generalization gap}: models often achieve high self-testing accuracy when trained and tested on the same dataset but experience severe performance drops when evaluated on \benchmark.
-For example, UniXcoder achieves a self-testing accuracy of 0.776 on BigVul, but this falls by 33\% to 0.519 on \benchmark.
-Comparable declines are observed with other datasets, such as CVEfixes (0.713 to 0.607), PrimeVul (0.567 to 0.337), and DiverseVul (0.641 to 0.402), indicating widespread overfitting to dataset-specific artifacts.